Borrowing into Retirement questions answered

 The minimum loan we'll consider is £25,000 and the maximum is £350,000.
 This is subject to the loan equalling no more than 60% of the valuation or purchase price of the property (whichever is the lower).
-This of course will depend on whether we consider the amount to be affordable having assessed your income and outgoings.
+This of course will depend on whether the amount proves to be affordable based on an assessment of your income and outgoings.

 What income can be used to assess the affordability of the mortgage?

 We can use pension income, self-employed income, employed income, investment income or a combination of these.

 What happens if I'm working now but will retire during the term of the mortgage?

 We'll consider your application taking into account your ability to pay the mortgage both now and in the future by looking at your current income and projections of the income you'll have in retirement.